How Augmented Reality-based Indoor Navigation Works

 Are you planning to deploy an AR-based indoor navigation application for your company?
 If your answer is yes, well that's a good strategy.
 However, you need to first understand how to choose the right software company/team, how the development process looks like, what are the timelines, among other factors.

-To start this process, ensure the software development company you choose has the following team members: iOS/Android developers with ARKit/ARCore experience, UI/UX designers, a project manager and a QA engineer.
+To start this process, ensure the augmented reality company you choose has the following team members: iOS/Android developers with ARKit/ARCore experience, UI/UX designers, a project manager and a QA engineer.
 Let's take a closer look at each stage.

 The pre-contract stage is where the software company gets to clarify the project requirements and Client's business' needs, brainstorm on efficient options, and thereafter, comes up with a technical strategy.